-Like a credit card that allows you to borrow against a limit in increments and as many times as needed, a HELOC works much the same way.
+Pearl Hawaii’s HELOC is a line-of-credit.
+It is very similar to how a credit card where it allows you to borrow against a limit in increments and as many times as needed.

-- For example, your home is valued at $1 million and you have an existing mortgage on your home with a $500,000 balance.
+- For example, your home is valued at $1 million.
+Your existing mortgage is $500,000.
 You’re approved for a HELOC with an 80% LTV (loan-to-value) of your home’s equity.
-You can be approved for a HELOC with a limit of up to $125,000 dependent on your creditworthiness (the extent to which a person is considered suitable to receive monetary credit based on their credit score).
+You can be approved for a HELOC with a limit of up to $125,000.
+The amount you receive is dependent on your creditworthiness, which is the extent to which a person is considered suitable to receive monetary credit based on their credit score.

 - $1,000,000 (estimated home value) x 80% (Loan-to-Value or LTV) = $800,000